Course - Private Study of Neuroscience 1 - NEVR3040

 Course content

-The course is meant to deepen the student’s knowledge of a particular topic pertaining to the biological foundation of behaviour and cognition.
-They are expected to assemble a list of relevant literature (from ~20 sources, including scientific articles, reviews and/or book chapters) and give an informed lecture on a topic.
-These could range from, but are not limited to, the neural mechanisms of sleep, motivation, learning and memory, language, attention, perception, or emotions.
+The course is meant to deepen the student’s knowledge of a particular topic pertaining to the biological foundation of behaviour and cognition, and to strengthen the ability and confidence to present work to a public audience.
+Students are expected to assemble a list of relevant literature (from ~20 sources, including scientific articles, reviews and/or book chapters) and give an informed lecture on a topic.
+Topics could range from, but are not limited to, the neural mechanisms of sleep, motivation, learning and memory, language, attention, perception, or emotions.
 Other topics may include disease themes (e.g. stroke, dementia); a critical review of new developments in neuroscience methodologies (new techniques, etc.); computational themes, e.g. neuroinformatics, applied statistics, network models of brain function.
-Additional topics are welcome but must be approved by the course administrator.
+Additional topics are welcome but all topics must approved by the course administrator.

 Learning outcome

-- can understand and discuss scientific papers in neuroscience, be critical and constructive, and be able to suggest alternative experiments;
+2. Understand scientific papers in neuroscience, be critical and constructive, and be able to suggest alternative experiments.

 Learning methods and activities

-Private study.
 The student selects the appropriate reading list (if needed they can do this with their supervisor).
-Private study.
 Students in the MSc Neuroscience program can gauge the target breadth by referring to lectures given in one of the master’s level courses in the MSc Neuroscience program (NEVR3001, NEVR3002, NEVR3003, NEVR3004).
 The language of examination is English.

 Further on evaluation